Easy Mini Gingerbread Bundt Cakes

 Self-raisinging Flour & Plain/A.P.
 Flour

 Other than that, this recipe is really simple with nothing technical to it.
-The recipe was originally written using Self-raising flour, but I have subsequently tested it using Plain (All Purpose) flour and have listed below how much baking powder you will need if using this type of flour.
+The recipe was originally written using Self-raising flour, (not US Self-rising), but I have subsequently tested it using Plain (All Purpose) flour and have listed below how much baking powder you will need if using this type of flour.

 DOWNLOAD the recipe lesson – save onto your phone or computer for using or printing off later, by clicking the ‘download’ button below.